pandadady/Machine-Learning-Course/apriori/README.md

     It costs lots of time when the number of items is huge (It must be huge.)

-    The Apriori principle said that if a item set is a frequent item set, its super item set musst
+    The Apriori principle said that if a item set is a non-frequent item set, its super item set must be

-    be a frequent item set.
+    a non-frequent item set.

 ###2.Detail